sobolevn/heisenbug-2019/README.md

 I have taken an example algorithm as is from [`TheAlgorithms/Python`](https://github.com/TheAlgorithms/Python/blob/master/sorts/bubble_sort.py), which is a very popular `python` library.

-That's the result (please, take a not that it is full of false positives):
+This is the result (please, take a not that it has several false positives):

 ```
 ⠼ 20/20  🎉 15  ⏰ 0  🤔 0  🙁 5